bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 <div class="release-feature-authors">authors: Rob Swain (@superdump), @james-j-obrien, @JMS55, @inodentry, @robtfm, @nicopap, @teoxoy, @IceSentry, @Elabajaba</div>

 Bevy's renderer performance for 2D and 3D meshes can improve a lot.
-Both CPU and graphics API / GPU bottlenecks can be removed to give significantly higher frame rates.
+There are bottlenecks on both the CPU and GPU side, which can be lessened to give significantly higher frame rates.
 As always with Bevy, we want to make the most of the platforms you use, from the constraints of WebGL2 and mobile devices, to the highest-end native discrete graphics cards.
 A solid foundation can support all of this.

 ### What are the bottlenecks?